A Brief History of Newark

 Delaware 2 Business supplanted Delaware 2 through Newark between Delaware 4 (Christina Parkway) and Delaware 72 (Library Avenue) in 1988.
 The state route followed Elkton Road northeast from Delaware 2, along side Delaware 896 north, to the outskirts of Downtown Newark.
 There Delaware 2 Business & 896 joined Delaware 273 along the one-way couplet of Main Street (westbound) and Delaware Avenue (eastbound).
 Delaware 896 leaves the overlap at College Avenue as Delaware 2 Business & 273 eastbound continued to Delaware 2 & 72 (Library Avenue) where the business route ended.

-Delaware 273 east turns northward from Delaware Avenue onto Library Avenue (SR 72) to rejoin its westbound component at the intersection of East Main Street and Ogletown Road.
+Delaware 273 east turns northward from Delaware Avenue onto Library Avenue (Delaware 72) to rejoin its westbound component at the intersection of East Main Street and Ogletown Road.
 Delaware 2 Business westbound began at the same intersection, coinciding with Delaware 273 west along Main Street to Elkton Road (South Main Street).

 Elkton Road was renamed South Main Street between West Park Place and West Main Street officially on January 1, 2013.
 The new name accompanies the new look of Elkton Road, which was reconstructed from a four-lane arterial into a two-lane boulevard east of Apple Road.
 These moves preceded the Newark renumbering plan in fall 2013 that eliminated Delaware 2 Business.

 Christina Parkway / Chestnut Hill Road

 Delaware 4 between Newark and Wilmington was the second alignment posted for the state route in Delaware.
 It was posted during the 1960s along Chestnut Hill Road east from the Maryland state line to Ogletown and points east.
-Chestnut Hill Road originally ran west to become a part of Maryland 279 through to its former alignment along Appleton Road into Elkton.
+Chestnut Hill Road originally ran west to become a part of Maryland 279 to its former alignment along Appleton Road into Elkton.
 Construction of Maryland’s Northeastern Expressway (Interstate 95) in 1963 severed Chestnut Hill Road between Elkton Road and Iron Hill Road near state line.
 Previously an overpass crossed the AMTRAK corridor there.